My Messy Corner Of The Yard

 The photo above is a scan of a pre-digital era film print.
 I think I know who took this picture, but not really sure; but I do know who these guys are, what they're doing, and where they're doing it.
 From left to right:

-• Tom "T-Bone Thomas" Jerkins.
+• Tom "T-Bone Thomas" Jurkens.
 Chicago blues man extraordinaire - a great singer, blues harp player, and effortlessly fluid guitarist with his own unique style.
-T-Bone lived what he loved, talked the talk, and played all the right notes.
-Possibly the single most masterful player I've ever had the honor of knowing and working with.
+T-Bone lived what he loved, talked the talk, and every note that left his fingers was the right note.
+The single most masterful player I've ever had the honor of knowing and working with.

 • Your humble servant, the author of this blog.
-During the time when this photo was taken, I played a bit of guitar, sang a few songs, and wrecked some cars.
+During the time when this photo was taken, I played a bit of guitar and bass, sang a few songs, and wrecked some cars.

 • Charles "Beaver" Cavanaugh.
 Entrepreneur, music producer and promoter, non-stop reggae riddim guitar.
 Flamboyant, visionary, a real take charge and make things happen kind of guy.
 The crowd pleasing reggae+rocker show band that Beaver founded back in the early '80s, Burnt Lips, is still going strong and wowing festival audiences all over Colorado.

 • Fabrice "Fab" Dolegowski.
 Genius photographer, dedicated family man and father, a solid, sensitive, and reliable bassist and mandolin player, babe magnet, and overall nice guy.
 No party was complete without Fab.
-A true old-world style gentleman, the only person I ever knew who was born in Paris and then found his way to Colorado.
+A true old-world style gentleman, the only person I ever knew who was born in Paris and then found his way to Colorado via NYC.

 • Clark Hardin.
 Second generation Bakersfield musician, a top notch player from a place where all the players are born talented, and only get better as they grow up.
 A drummer who never played a beat out of place, a remarkable guitarist and naturally gifted singer, especially of vocal harmony.
 It was always a pleasure to stack vocals with Clark, since his parts were always right on.